teddyh21/ccxt/wiki/Manual.md

 #### Loading Futures Markets

 All the market types defined in `this.options['fetchMarkets']` are loaded upon calling `exchange.loadMarkets`, including futures and swaps.
 Some exchanges serve linear and inverse markets from different endpoints, and they might also have different endpoints for futures (that expire) and swaps (that are perpetual).
-Thoughout the library we will use the term 'linear' to reference `USD` settled futures, 'inverse' to reference base currency settled futures, 'swap' to reference perpertual swaps, and 'future' to reference a contract that expires to the price of an underlying index.
+Thoughout the library we will use the term `linear` to reference USD settled futures, `inverse` to reference base currency settled futures, `swap` to reference perpertual swaps, and `future` to reference a contract that expires to the price of an underlying index.
 You might want to change

 ```Javascript
 binance.options['fetchMarkets'] = [ 'linear' ]